Landlord and tenant dispute solicitors

 • Issuing proceedings and possession of commercial premises

-• Issuing the appropriate notice and applying for new tenancy for either the landlord or tenant with regards to commercial premises
+• Issuing the appropriate notice and applying for new tenancy for either the landlord or tenant in commercial premises

 • Enforcement of covenants

-• Dilapidations claims, for the landlord or tenant
+• Dilapidations claims, for the landlord or commercial tenant

 • Residential tenancies: serving the appropriate notices and issuing proceedings to gain possession on behalf of the landlord